Kinchil Municipality

-Kinchil Municipality (Yucatec Maya: "Place of the god Kinich") is one of the 106 municipalities in the Mexican state of Yucatán containing (160.95 km2) of land and is located roughly 35 km west of the city of Mérida.
+Kinchil Municipality (Yucatec Maya: "Place of the god Kinich") is a municipality in the Mexican state of Yucatán containing 160.95 km2 of land and is located roughly 35 km west of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but it was a settlement before the conquest and was located in the chieftainship of Ah Canul.
 After colonization, the area became part of the encomienda system with various encomenderos, with Pedro Castellanos and Petrona Magaña Dorantes serving at different times.

 Yucatán declared its independence from the Spanish Crown in 1821 and in 1825 the area was assigned to the Hunucma Municipality.
 In 1900 the area became its own municipality.

 Governance

 The municipal president is elected for a three-year term.
 The town council has four councilpersons, who serve as Secretary and councilors of heritage and monuments; public works and public cleanliness; roads; and public buildings.

 The Municipal Council administers the business of the municipality.
 It is responsible for budgeting and expenditures and producing all required reports for all branches of the municipal administration.
 Annually it determines educational standards for schools.

 The Police Commissioners ensure public order and safety.
 They are tasked with enforcing regulations, distributing materials and administering rulings of general compliance issued by the council.